DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-01-need-for-teacher-success.md

 Our service vision became:

- >Our service aims to improve ITT outcomes both for trainees and the education sector, increasing the number who achieve qualified teacher status and progress into rewarding teaching careers
+ >Our service aims to improve ITT outcomes both for trainees and the education sector, increasing the number who achieve qualified teacher status and progress into rewarding teaching careers.

 ## Service opportunity